openaps/docs/docs/docs/Usage and maintenance/usability-considerations.md

 You can then watch the OpenAPS pill in Nightscout, or your logs (`l`) on the rig to see what OpenAPS would be doing.

-## How can you make adjustments to insulin delivery while on the go? - Optimizing with Temporary Targets:
-The use of Temporary Targets can provide additional fine tuning of insulin control on the go, or remotely for parents monitoring children when they are at school or away from home.
-As described elsewhere in this documentation, an Eating Soon-type (lower than normal) Temporary Target can be used in advance of a meal or activity.
-Lower Temporary Targets can also be used to force the OpenAPS system to be somewhat more aggressive in correcting a rising blood sugar.
-Similarly, a higher temporary target can soften a blood sugar drop and help avoid a low, or help limit stacking of insulin that is likely to peak during activity.
-Temp targets can be set a number of ways, from using IFTTT so you can set them easily from your watch or phone; or by entering them in Nightscout Care Portal.

-Temporary Targets can be set in advance by setting a future date/time stamp in Nightscout when you set them.
-For example, a parent may wish to set a week's worth of Eating Soon or Activity Modes in advance of a regular school week.
-This may be particularly helpful for meals or activity (i.e. gym class) which are regularly scheduled but for which you may have difficulty remembering to trigger the Temporary Target at the right time.
-Scheduled or remotely activated Temporary Targets can also be very useful in supporting children in optimal management at school or other locations where there may not be an adult who is in a position to set the Temporary Target each time it is needed.
-It's also helpful even for adult PWDs when traveling; a loved one at home in a different time zone can set temp targets as needed to help direct the rig's activity while the PWD might be asleep or otherwise occupied.<br>

 ## How do I switch between insulin types, or switch to Fiasp?
 What should I change?

 The most important setting for switching between insulin types in an OpenAPS rig is the "curve" type for duration of insulin activity.
 In oref0 0.6.0, most users will use the rapid-acting curve if they are using Humalog, Novolog, or similar.
 Fiasp users should use the "ultra-rapid" curve type.
 [See the preferences page here for more details on how to change your curve](<../Usage and maintenance/preferences-and-safety-settings#curve-rapid-acting>) in your `preferences.json` file (which you can edit with `edit-pref`).